hrudaykolla/segmentation_with_convex_prior/README.md

 2. Collect Data:

-    Foreground and background scribbles to be made on Image that need to be segmented.
+    Foreground and background scribbles are to be made on Images that need to be segmented.
 Save them in the data folder.

-    For example data floder contains folder single_apple that contains the input image, scribble_fg and scribble_bg.
+    For example, data floder contains the folder single_apple which contains the input image, scribble_fg and scribble_bg.

-    All the data to be stored in the similar way.
+    All the data to be stored in a similar way.

 ## Usage

-`python main.py` executes and runs the code with all the defaults arguments.
+`python main.py` executes and runs the code with all the default arguments.

 For changing the default arguments follow the below instructions: